 \subsection{Geometric Reachability Oracles}

 Let $G$ be a directed graph.
 If there is a directed path from a vertex $s$ to a vertex $t$ in $G$, we say $s$ \emph{can reach} $t$ (in $G$).
 A \emph{reachability oracle} for a graph $G$ is a data structure that can answer efficiently for any given pair $s$, $t$ of vertices of $G$ whether $s$ can reach $t$.
-Reachability oracles have been studied extensively over the last decades (see, e.g.,~\cite{Holm2014,Thorup04} and the references therein).
+Reachability oracles have been studied extensively over the last decades (see, e.g.,~\cite{Holm2015,Thorup04} and the references therein).

-When $G$ is a transmission graphs we are interested in a more general type of reachability query where the target $t$ is not necessarily a vertex of $G$, but an arbitrary point in the plane.
-We say that a site $s$ can reach a point $t \in \R^2$ if there is site $q$ in $G$ such that $t \in D(q)$ and such that $s$ can reach $q$ in $G$.
+When $G$ is a transmission graph we are interested in a more general type of reachability query where the target $t$ is not necessarily a vertex of $G$, but an arbitrary point in the plane.
+We say that a site $s$ can reach a point $t \in \R^2$ if there is a site $q$ in $G$ such that $t \in D(q)$ and such that $s$ can reach $q$ in $G$.
 We call a data structure that supports this type of queries a \emph{geometric reachability oracle}.
 We can use our spanner construction from Theorem~\ref{thm:2dspanner} to extend any reachability oracle for a transmission graph to a geometric reachability oracle with a small overhead in space and query time.
-More precisely, we prove the following theorem. \begin{theorem} Let $G$ be the transmission graph for a set $P$ of $n$ points in the plane with radius ratio $\Psi$.
-Given a reachability oracle for $G$ that requires $S(n)$ space and has query time $Q(n)$, we can obtain in $O(n \log n \log \Psi)$ time a geometric reachability oracle that requires $S(n) + O(n \log \Psi)$ space and can answer a query in $O(Q(n) + \log n \log \Psi)$ time. \end{theorem}
+More precisely, we prove the following theorem. \begin{theorem} Let $P$ be a set of $n$ points in the plane with radius ratio $\Psi$.
+Given a reachability oracle for the transmission graph $G$ of $P$ that requires $S(n)$ space and has query time $Q(n)$, we can obtain in $O(n \log n \log \Psi)$ time a geometric reachability oracle for $G$ that requires $S(n) + O(n \log \Psi)$ space and can answer a query in $O(Q(n) + \log n \log \Psi)$ time. \end{theorem}

 Given a query $s,t$ with a target $t \in \R^2$, our strategy is to find a small subset $Q \subseteq P$ such that for each $q \in Q$, $t\in D(q)$, and $Q$ ``covers the space around $t$'' in the following sense.
 For any disk $D(p)$ such that $t \in D(p)$ there is a site $q \in Q$ with $q \in D(p)$.
 In particular the edge $pq$ is in $G$.